 When looking at the internet as a whole, low severity vulnerabilities will have a small impact overall and require less marketing to get to the ear of the users.
 It’s also difficult to decipher the amount of noise being disclosed, we hope this helps provide some guidance into how to make sense of all the information you might be reading.

-When an attack requires an authenticated user, the severity drops.
-However, it is not that uncommon for sites to allow subscribers to register.
-So, any vulnerability that requires a subscriber user can also lead to serious issues.
+When an attack requires an authenticated user to be logged in, the severity drops.
+Keep in mind that it’s not that uncommon for sites to allow subscribers to register.
+So, if a vulnerability requires a subscriber user, these can lead to serious issues.

-In security, this is why we place so much emphasis on concepts like Least Privileged – the principle of giving someone the permission they require to do their job, no more, and no less.
+In security, this is why we place so much emphasis on concepts like The Principle of Least Privileged – the principle of giving someone the permission they require to do their job, no more, and no less.
 If they require higher permissions, then give them what they need, for as long as they need it, then reset the role to its original configuration.
-This however is a topic for another day, but worth understanding as it sets context for much of our assessment process.